jxjo/AirfoilEditor/README.md

 ![AE](images/curvature.png "curvature")

+A 'curvature comb' can also be displayed around the airfoil as an alternative way to visualize the surface curvature.

-## Bezier and B-Spline based Airfoils
+## Bezier, B-Spline and CST-Kulfan based Airfoils

-Beside `.dat` files, the AirfoilEditor seamlessly handles `.bez` files defining Bezier-based airfoils, and `.bsp` files for B-Spline-based airfoils.
+Besides `.dat` files, the AirfoilEditor seamlessly handles `.bez` files defining Bezier-based airfoils, `.bsp` files for B-Spline-based airfoils, and `.cst` files for CST-Kulfan-based airfoils.
-While traditional airfoils are defined by coordinate points, Bezier and B-Spline airfoils are defined by curves with control points.
-This approach provides inherently smooth curvature along the airfoil surface.
+While traditional airfoils are defined by coordinate points, curve-based airfoils are defined by control points or compact shape coefficients.
+This approach provides inherently smooth curvature along the airfoil surface and makes the geometry easier to edit parametrically.

+Bezier and B-Spline airfoils are especially useful for interactive geometry editing because the control points can be moved directly in the diagram while preserving a smooth shape.
 B-Spline-based airfoils were introduced in version 4.3 of the **AirfoilEditor** to gain more flexibility in airfoil optimization due to the local character of B-Spline control points compared to Bezier control points, which act globally by definition.
 However, achieving acceptable C3/C4 continuity between B-Spline segments is challenging and essential for generating smooth XFOIL polars.
 Therefore, B-Spline airfoils are currently in an experimental state.

+CST-Kulfan airfoils use a compact class/shape transformation together with Kulfan design variables to represent the upper and lower surfaces with a small set of parameters.
+This formulation is well suited for smooth, stable geometry generation and is particularly convenient for rapid design exploration and for NeuralFoil-based evaluation.
+For CST-based airfoils, there is no dedicated match optimization in the sense of a Nelder-Mead curve fitting routine.
+Instead, a simple least-squares fit is used to recover the CST parameters from an existing airfoil.
+For the intended use in the **AirfoilEditor**, this is completely sufficient and keeps the workflow fast and robust.

 In 'Modify Mode', control points can be moved directly in the diagram with the mouse to adjust the airfoil geometry.
 Each modification creates a new 'Design' with newly generated polars.

-The match function (experimental for B-Spline) fits the curve to an existing airfoil as accurately as possible using simplex optimization (Nelder-Mead) to:
+The match function (experimental for B-Spline) fits the Bezier- or B-Spline-based curve to an existing airfoil as accurately as possible using simplex optimization (Nelder-Mead) to:

 * Minimize the root mean square (rms) deviation between the curve and target airfoil
 * Align the curvature at leading and trailing edges to the target
 * Avoid bumps of the curvature
 * Ensure equal curvature at the leading edge on both surfaces

+For CST-based airfoils, the equivalent step is a lightweight least-squares fit rather than a full match optimization.

 ![AE](images/match_bezier.png "match bezier")

 ### Export to DXF

-Bezier- or B-Spline-based airfoils are especially useful for downstream work in 3D CAD, for example when building a wing from multiple airfoil sections.
+Curve-based airfoils are especially useful for downstream work in 3D CAD, for example when building a wing from multiple airfoil sections.

-The Export to DXF feature transfers curve-based airfoils as uniform B-splines with no loss of geometric precision.
-Since CAD systems also store curves internally as uniform B-splines, these exports are ideal for creating high-quality lofted 3D bodies.
+The Export to DXF feature converts all supported airfoil representations to spline-based geometry suitable for CAD workflows.
+Bezier- and B-Spline-based airfoils are exported as uniform B-splines without loss of geometric precision.
+Since CAD systems also store curves internally as uniform B-splines, this format is well suited for lofted 3D bodies.

+CST-Kulfan-based airfoils are exported in the same way as classic `.dat` profiles: they are converted to a spline representation for CAD import and downstream geometry processing.
+This keeps the exported geometry consistent across coordinate-based and parameterized airfoils.

 Classic `.dat` airfoils are exported as cubic splines, which are widely supported and interpreted correctly by CAD software.